|

 Making Memories Despite the Imperfections…

-And since I’m giving you a visual, you should also know I had bits of cotton in my ears, chemistry experiment style safety glasses, a respirator, and a knit cap to protect my wild curls from “flying debris.”
+And since I’m giving you a visual, I had bits of cotton in my ears, chemistry experiment-style safety glasses, a respirator, and a knit cap to protect my wild curls from “flying debris.”

 Basically, it would have been easier to wear a hazmat suit.